 Location: Weston, W. Va.

-Ticket Price: General admission for Malice is $25.
-The attraction is open most weeks from Wednesday through Sunday between now and Halloween, but visitors should check the website for specific dates and times.
+Ticket Price: General admission for Deviant is $25.
+The attraction is open Thursday through Sunday during the Halloween season.

 10. Bennett’s Curse